cnlancehu/solo-doc/src/guide/README.md

 What we need is a tool that automates the process of modifying the Cidr Block.

 That’s how Solo came to be.

-### How It Works

-Solo's port protection process mainly includes the following steps:

-1. **Retrieve Firewall Rules**
-   Use the cloud provider’s API to fetch the current list of firewall rules for your server.

-2. **Filter and Detect**
-   Determine which rules should be managed by Solo based on their comments, and detect if the local IP has changed.

-3. **Automatically Update Rules**
-   If an IP change is detected, Solo automatically uses the cloud provider's API to update the Cidr Block of the relevant rules in real time.

 ```component VPBanner
 title: <i class="fa-regular fa-star-shooting"></i> Next<br>Start Using Solo